-I believe that every child should see images of themselves in the products they play with from an early age.
+I believe that every child should see themselves in the products they play with from an early age.
 I felt so strongly about being represented that I

 I made sure that the first doll my daughters had reflected their image.
 I was fortunate enough to find the dolls of my choice in 1984 and again in 1986 when they were born.
 For me, this was necessary as one of their first toys, because they need to develop self-love from the very beginning.